lorenzwalthert/strcode/README.md

 The `strcode` (short for structuring code) package contains tools to organize and abstract your code better.
 It consists of

--   An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators to devide your work into sections
+-   An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators to divide your work into sections
 -   A function `sum_str` that summarizes the code structure based on the separators and their comments added with the Add-in.
 For one or more files, it prints the structure to the console or a file. <!-- You can learn more about structuring code in [Bono Usu](https://github.com/lorenzwalthert/bonousu/blob/devel/docs/commenting-code.html), a guide for good practice in R programming. -->

 Installation
 ============

-You can install the package from github.
+You can install the package from GitHub.

 ``` r
 # install.packages("devtools")